 - Pacific utilizes CANVAS, a web-based educational program, as the central component of the "electronic classroom" employed throughout much of the curriculum.
-Assignments, course material, assessments, and other tools are available for each class through CANVAS. - The Program utilizes EXXAT to manage and coordinate student's clinical education in supervised clinical practice experience rotations, including prerotation screening requirements, site rotation assignments, performance evaluations, timesheets, patient logs, and other activities. - Nutrition Care Professionals (NCPro) is an online virtual learning program with comprehensive Academy of Nutrition and Dietetics Nutrition Care Processcentered case studies used in experiential learning. - ehr Go is an educational online electronic health record (EHR) and learning platform with 600+ patient cases and activities that MSCN students use to simulate patient care and nutrition informatics.
+Assignments, course material, assessments, and other tools are available for each class through CANVAS. - The Program utilizes PRISM to manage and coordinate student's clinical education in supervised clinical practice experience rotations, including prerotation screening requirements, site rotation assignments, performance evaluations, timesheets, patient logs, and other activities. - ehr Go is an educational online electronic health record (EHR) and learning platform with 600+ patient cases and activities that MSCN students use to simulate patient care and nutrition informatics.